College Admissions Resources

 - College Scorecard: The College Scorecard allows students to find colleges based on certain criteria and includes information for each school on the average net price, 6-year graduation rate, median student federal loan debt, and median alumni salary.
-You can read our overview of the College Scorecard here.

 - College Navigator: Filled with information about thousands of colleges and universities across the country, College Navigator includes a comprehensive school search (of which students can save the results) and provides details on admissions requirements, academic programs, graduation rate, average net price, and student loan default rate.

 - MEFA's College Admissions Webinar: MEFA's webinar on college admissions helps families establish a personalized admissions road map by addressing topics such as current trends in admissions, building a balanced college list, and the different components of the college application including transcripts, essays, and interviews.
 You can watch our recorded College Admissions presentation online anytime.

 In addition to these resources, we have MEFA team members ready to answer any of your admissions and college planning questions.
 We invite you to email us anytime at email@example.com or call us at (800) 449-6332.